shinellm/the-shoppies-awards/README.md

 * Created a simple landing page to give users some information about the site and instructions on how to use it
 * Emulated the [Popdog Beta](https://popdog.com/games) game card hover effect
 * Users can trigger a modal that displays movie details just by clicking on a movie title's image
+* A load more button, which loads in more movies that fit the movie title a user has searched for
 * Integrated notifications, which popup in the bottom right hand corner when the user has added/removed a movie from their nominations list
 * Added a confirmation page, which the user is navigated to after successfully submitting their list of 5 movie nominations
 * Added an error page, which appears if a user's list of 5 movie nominations was not successfully submitted